GenericMappingTools/GMT.jl/docs/src/examples.md

       markeredgecolor=0, size=0.05, markerfacecolor=:cyan, show=true)
 ```

-In this example *region=[0 360 -90 90]*  means the domain is the whole Earth, *axis=:g*
+In this example *region=[0 360 -90 90]*  means the domain is the whole Earth, *frame=:g*
 sets the grid on, *resolution=:c* selects the crude coast lines resolution and the
 *land=:navy* paints the continents with a navy blue color.
-More complex is the *proj="A300/30/6c"*
+The map projection used here
-argument that selects the map projection, which is a Lambert projection with projection center
+is a Lambert projection (*laea* stands for *Lambert Azimuthal Equal Area*) with projection
-at 300 degrees East, 0 degrees North.
-The *6c* sets the map width of 6 centimeters.
+center at 300 degrees East, 30 degrees North.

 ```@raw html
 <img src="../figures/hello-round-world.png" alt="Hello round world" width="500" class="center"/>